Published: 7 October, 2022

 No new patients should be started on dulaglutide: global supply issue

-A global supply issue is affecting stock of dulaglutide (Trulicity), an injected GLP-1 receptor antagonist for people with type 2 diabetes, and supply pressures are likely to continue through to early next year.
+A global supply issue is affecting stock of dulaglutide (Trulicity), an injected GLP-1 receptor agonist for people with type 2 diabetes, and supply pressures are likely to continue through to early next year.
 Pharmac has asked health professionals to “strongly consider” not starting new patients on dulaglutide so that existing stock can be prioritised for those who are already taking the medicine.

 Empagliflozin (with or without metformin), an oral SGLT-2 inhibitor, is the primary funded alternative treatment for patients who meet the Special Authority criteria.
 Other funded alternatives for people with type 2 diabetes include vildagliptin, metformin, sulphonylureas and insulin.

 bpacnz has published a Diabetes Special Edition Best Practice Journal – Diabetes Toolbox.
 This suite of resources covers all aspects of management for people with type 2 diabetes, including lifestyle interventions, oral glucose-lowering medicines, e.g. empagliflozin, vildagliptin, initiating insulin and monitoring for complications.
 Individual articles can be found here.

 Consultation to fund adrenaline auto-injectors